abrt/faf/HACKING.md

 2. All following commands assume you are in docker directory

 #### Database
-It is adviced to use persistant storage, which needs to be prepared the following way
+It is advised to use persistent storage, which needs to be prepared the following way

     # mkdir /var/tmp/data
     # chown 26:26 /var/tmp/data
     # chcon -t svirt_sandbox_file_t /var/tmp/data

-In most cases it is enough to use offical FAF database image
+In most cases it is enough to use official FAF database image

     $ make run_db

-If some changes were made in database, which cannot be solved with migration a new database image must be build
+If some changes were made in database, which cannot be solved with migration, a new database image must be built.

     $ make build_db